 - Once they’re open again to the public, give yourself time to visit the tombs and beautiful grounds of Süleymaniye – fantastic views of Istanbul from here.

-- This area of Istanbul is famous for its kuru fasulye (a Turkish bean dish) and there are a few cheap places to eat immediately outside the mosque, along the cobbled streets.
+- This area of Istanbul is famous for its kuru fasulye (a Turkish white bean dish) and there are a few cheap places to eat immediately outside the mosque, along the cobbled streets.

 - Süleymaniye Camii is part of the Historic Areas of Istanbul on the UNESCO World Heritage list.